-You can help your HVAC energy efficiency by simply keep[ing your units clean and clear of leaves, dust and debris.
+Looking for how to maximize air conditioning efficiency?
+You can help your HVAC energy efficiency by simply keep[ing your units clean and clear of leaves, dust, and debris.
 You also want to make sure that your vents are not getting blocked by any objects or furniture.
 When you preserve airflow it’s important to the efficiency of your AC unit.

 7. Be Vigilant About Maintenance